mperham/kuiq/README.md

-# Quick - Sidekiq UI
+# Kuiq - Sidekiq UI

-Quick is a native desktop application for Sidekiq admin UI.
+Kuiq (**UI** for Side**kiq**, pronounced "quick") is a native desktop application for Sidekiq administration.
 It uses the Glimmer toolkit for building native GUIs in Ruby.

 Please note this is a prototype and nothing official or usable at the moment.